KxSystems/docs/docs/wp/data-recovery.md

   (`ACCOUNT0024; 2014.05.04D11:05:30.557228000;`SGDUSD;`delete;1000000);
 ```

 Replaying this logfile will recover this table.
 If we wanted every operation to this table to be recoverable from a logfile, we would need to publish each operation.
-However, manual user actions that are not recorded in the tplog can cause errors when replaying.
+However, manual user actions that are not recorded in the TP log can cause errors when replaying.
 Consider the following table on the RTE.

 ```q
 q)accounts